SanderSMFISH/Bioimage_analysis_practical/README.md

 4. jupyter notebook

 # Detailed installation instructions
-install anaconda from https://anaconda.com.
+For those less familiar with anaconda and virtual enviroments, here a more detailed installation instruction is provided. install anaconda from https://anaconda.com.
 You can install pycharm and/or spyder, but neither are required for this practical.
 Download the github repository by clicking code and subsequently click "Download zip".
 Unzip the folder wherever you prefer.

 For a clean setup, we will create a new python virtual environment.